 - Create transitional lighting for evening hours that mimics the warm glow of sunset

-“Large windows and open layouts bring the outdoors in, fostering a sense of harmony with the natural world,” according to slow living design principles.
+Slow living design principles suggest that large windows and open layouts effectively bring the outdoors inside, fostering a greater sense of harmony with the natural world.

 Embracing Biophilic Design